jordandood/jordandood.github.io/README.md

 ## Controlled Environment Research
 **Biomass Production Lab, Optimizing Lettuce Growth in Controlled High-Humidity Environments, Montréal, Québec** *(September 2023 - August 2025)*
 - Led a study on the effects of light spectrum and air velocity on tipburn occurrence in hydroponically grown lettuce under elevated humidity conditions (>70% RH) (results to be published)
-- Designed, built, and optimized controlled-environment plant growth chambers to regulate temperature, humidity, and CO₂ concentration within ±5% of set values
+- Designed, built, and optimized controlled-environment plant growth chambers to automatically regulate temperature, humidity, and CO₂ concentration within ±5% of set values
 - Conducted in situ photosynthetic gas exchange measurements, capturing real-time physiological responses of plants
 - Utilized R and Python to streamline data processing and perform statistical analyses for comprehensive evaluation of plant response